 - I don’t use a Photon II on my keychain kit anymore.
-I switched to a rechargeable Fenix UC02.
+I switched to a rechargeable Fenix UC02-style one.
 Review to follow at some point.

 - I purchased a Fenix LD02 a few years back.
 Since I am not a visor or ball cap wearer when backpacking, did not work for me.
 It is now in my car emergency kit.